What Is a Tax Lien?

 Bottom line

 Tax liens give the government legal claim to your property, which can become a massive headache if you don’t take steps to deal with them right away.
-Luckily, there are a few ways to take care of them, including paying the back-owed taxes, getting on a payment plan, disputing the claim, or even filing bankruptcy.
+Luckily, there are a few ways to take care of them, including paying the back-owed taxes, getting on a payment plan, disputing the claim, or even filing for bankruptcy.

 It’s a good idea to obtain legal counsel when dealing with tax liens to ensure the IRS doesn’t take possession of your assets.